Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 # Lernatelier-Periode-1-sem3

 ### 26.06.2026
+- [ ] Find Praktikumstellen
+- [ ] create Bewerbungschreiben for different companies
+- [ ] write an email for the Heimatschutzprojekt.
+- [ ] Add a password feature to it so that people are locked out.
+- [ ] host it on my linux server.

+### 26.06.2026
 - [ ] manual and screenshots for Heimatschutzprojekt
 - [ ] Find Praktikumstellen
 - [ ] create Bewerbungschreiben for different companies